 The Hope College chapter of Mortar Board again earned multiple honors during the national organization’s annual summer conference.

 The awards program recognized activities during the 2016-17 school year.
-Hope received a “Gold Torch Award” and five “Project Excellence” awards.
+Hope received a “Golden Torch Award” and five “Project Excellence” awards.
 The conference was held on Saturday and Sunday, Aug.
 5 and 6, in Phoenix, Arizona.

 The college’s Dianne Portfleet Alcor chapter of the honorary society has received multiple awards during each of the past several years, including recognition as the nation’s top chapter with the “Ruth Weimer Mount Chapter Excellence Award” during the national conference in 2010.